MartinYTSo/forestfires/README.md

-# forestfires
+# CSE 6242 Predicting Real Estate Prices via Forest Fire Risk
-Forest Fire Project For Data and Visual Analytics CSE 6242
+Class Project for Georgia Tech's Data and Visual Analytics CSE 6242

 # Installation
 There are 2 ways to install the repo.